-Image: Diagram of inside the pump tank.
+Image: Diagram of a pump tank.

-Properly Caring for Your Pump System:
+To Properly Care for Your Pump System:

-1. Check the pump chamber, pump, and floats every year and replace or repair worn or broken parts.
-Pump maintenance should follow the manufacturer's recommendations.
-Electrical parts and conduits should be checked for corrosion.
+1. Check the pump chamber, pump, and floats every year.
+Replace or repair worn or broken parts.
+Pump maintenance should follow the manufacturer's guidance.
+Check electrical parts and conduits for corrosion.
 If the alarm panel has a "push-to-test" button, it should be checked regularly.